pcal43/highspeed-rail/README.md

 * Optional minecart speedometer
 * Optional nerf for ice boats (boats on ice move the same as on land)

 ## Notes

+* The speedometer and ice boat nerf can be turned off in the config file.
+* I will not be doing a Forge port of High-Speed Rail.

+## Notes (for old minecart physics only)

 * The speed-up does not work on *any* curved tracks, including 'diagonal' sections.
 * Top speed is increased but not acceleration.
 Use more powered rails to go faster.
 * Speed is capped at 78 blocks-per-minute.
-* The speedometer and ice boat nerf can be turned off in the config file.
-* I will not be doing a Forge port of High-Speed Rail.

 ## Credits